-Features action set allows you to find out what features are available in the current app context, and to request currently unavailable features.
+Features action set enables you to get a list of features are available in the current app context, and to request features that are not currently available.

 Subscribe to feature availability updatesAnchor link to section titled "Subscribe to feature availability updates"